QuantEcon/continuous_time_mcs/ctmc_lectures/ergodicity.md

 * optimal design of manufacturing processes
 * requests to a file server
 * air traffic
-* customers waiting on a help line
+* customers waiting on a helpline

 A key topic in queueing theory is average behavior over the long run.